-L’Hostellerie du Moulin des Oliviers: A beautiful boutique hotel surrounded by a charming Mediterranean garden.
-The Hotel features all kind of amenities, including a swimming pool, private beach, spa, and fine dining.
+L’Hostellerie du Moulin des Oliviers is a beautiful boutique hotel surrounded by a charming Mediterranean garden.
+The Hotel features all kinds of amenities, including a swimming pool, private beach, spa, and fine dining.

-Hôtel Capo Rosso: The hotel boasts a wide terrace with superb views of the Calanche de Piana and the Gulf of Scandola, one of the most scenic areas of Corsica.
+Hôtel Capo Rosso boasts a wide terrace with superb views of the Calanques de Piana and the Gulf of Scandola, one of the most scenic areas of Corsica.

 Pin for later!